fajarfakhruddin/t-sne/README.md

-# t-sne
+Simple code for Reducing High Dimensional Data with t-SNE in Python

-Simple code for Reducing High Dimensional Data with t-SNE in Python  Using numpy and sklearn library
+Using numpy and sklearn library